NUS-HPC-AI-Lab/SpeeD/README.md

 python main.py -c configs/image/imagenet_256/base.yaml -p sample
 ```

-**How to do ablation?**
+**Ablation**

 You can modify the experiment setting by modifying the config file and the command line.
-More details about the reading of config are written in  [configs/README.md](https://github.com/kaiwang960112/SpeeD/blob/master/configs/README.md).
+More details about the configs are in [configs/README.md](https://github.com/kaiwang960112/SpeeD/blob/master/configs/README.md).

 For example,  change the classifier-free guidance scale in sampling by command line: